heegong/heegong.github.io/_posts/2023-07-09-Local privilege escalation in Panda Dome VPN for Windows Installer.md

 }
 ```

-1. Use Visual Studio 2019
+1. Use Visual Studio 2019.
-2. Compile the project in the DLL directory in x86 Release mode
+2. Compile the project in the DLL directory in x86 Release mode.
-3. Rename the compiled dll to `!.Dll` and place it in the `%USERPROFILE%\AppData\Local\Microsoft\WindowsApps` directory
+3. Rename the compiled dll to `TextShaping.dll` and place it in the same directory as PANDAVPN.exe.
-4. Run LG Smart Share Installer
+4. Run `PANDAVPN.exe` to perform Panda Security VPN installation.

 ## 0x06: Affected Products

 This vulnerability affects the following product:

-- LG Smart Share Version ≤ 2.3.1712.1201
+- Panda Security VPN Version ≤ 15.14.8

 ## 0x07: Credit information